Noroff-FEU-Assignments/project-exam-2-jornl/README.md

 ## Description
 This project is designed so that you can get in touch with your fellow students, by:

-- Creating posts, with an images
+- Creating posts, with images
 - Comment on posts
 - React with multiple emojis on posts
 - Follow your favorite students